finalproject201gub/GUB-alumni-portal/SYSTEM_FLOW.md

     RoleCheck -->|Invalid Role| Forbidden[403 Forbidden]
     Controller --> Response[Return Response]
 ```
+**Summary**: The Authentication logic is shown here.
+Middleware intercepts incoming requests to verify session validity.
+It then checks the user's role to authorize access to specific controllers or return a 403 Forbidden response.

 ### Step 4: Data Retrieval
 The `StaticDataForHomePageApiController` method interacts with the **Eloquent ORM** to fetch the current profile data from the **MySQL Database**.